Bactrosaurus/bactromod/README.md

 # BactroMod

-BactroMod is an optimization mod written in Kotlin that adds new possibilities of customizing your in-game experience while providing some additional utilities.
+BactroMod is an utility mod written in Kotlin that adds new possibilities of customizing your in-game experience while providing some additional features.

 ## Features